UCBerkeleySETI/bl_singularity/README.md

 # bl_singularity

-Singularity definition files for building useful containers
+Singularity definition files for building containers that are useful for working with Breakthrough Listen data.

-This repository includes the definition files:
+This repository includes these subdirectories:

-**pulsar_container.def** - contains all the standard pulsar/postprocessing tools often used on BL data.
-The tools included are: bl_sigproc, presto, tempo, tempo2, dspsr, psrcat, psrchive, guppi_daq.
-Due to the vintage of these packages, this is built in an Ubuntu 16.04/Python 2.7 environment.
+- [`pulsar_container`](pulsar_container): Standard pulsar/postprocessing tools
+  often used on BL data.